 We stayed 3 nights in Toro Blanco, a mid range hotel near the beach in Playas del Coco.
 A room for 3 people cost $90 a night without breakfast, the total was $270 ($90 per person).
 This hotel has a nice pool but unfortunately they don’t include breakfast which is actually fairly standard for most hotels in Costa Rica.

 Cost of Activities in Playas del Coco

-Since we only had 1 full day in Coco, we decided to take a private boat ride around the Gulf of Papagayo with my friend Marcy from Mystic Rides.
+Since we only had 1 full day in Coco, we decided to take a private boat ride around the Gulf of Papagayo with my friend Marcy who owns a boating company.
 For 3 people, it was $60 per person for a half day tour.
 He took us all around the Gulf, we snorkeled and visited different beaches.

 This is the best way to experience the Gulf of Papagayo since on a private boat tour, you get to go to a lot of different beaches and snorkel spots versus an open catamaran sailing tour.
 It’s also cheaper and because we boated out further in the Gulf, we also saw dolphins and turtles!